hughdunne/sudoku/README.md

     s.kitchen_sink()

-This methid starts with simple rules, and if they don't help, it tries more advanced rules, reverting back to the simplest rule when progress is made.
+This method starts with simple rules, and if they don't help, it tries more advanced rules, reverting to the simplest rule when progress is made.
 If all else fails, it uses brute force.

     s.bruteforce()